-Probate is a court supervised process of distributing property as directed in a will or in accordance with the law if no will exists.
+Probate is a court-supervised process of distributing property as directed in a will or in accordance with Florida law if no Will exists.
 Since there is court supervision of the entire process, the heirs/beneficiaries can be assured of a full and fair valuation and distribution of the estate.
 Probate is necessary whenever a deceased person leaves titled assets in their name alone, such as a South Florida home or condo.

 The Florida Probate Administration Process

 The executor of a Last Will and Testament, also called the personal representative, is responsible for the administration of the decedent’s probate estate.
 That process includes collecting the decedent’s assets, paying any debts or taxes owed, filing the decedent’s final tax returns and inventory, distributing the remaining assets in accordance with the provisions of the will, and notifying companies that need to know about the death.